12-Month Momentum on Indian Stocks: 17.68% CAGR Over 25 Years

 | Market cap filter | > ₹20B (~$240M USD, point-in-time, 45-day lag) |

-India started with 0% invested in 2001 and 2002 due to insufficient qualifying stocks, the combination of market cap threshold and momentum data requirements excluded the full universe in those early periods.
-The live backtest ran from the first period with 10+ qualifying stocks.
+India started with 0% invested through 2003.
+The combination of market cap threshold and momentum data requirements excluded the full NSE universe in those early periods.
+The live backtest ran from the first period with 10+ qualifying stocks (mid-2004 entry).

 What We Found